“The Hurrier I Go, The Behinder I Get”-Lewis Carroll [the White Rabbit] Alice’s Adventures in Wonderland

 The Free Dictionary, defines a habit as, ” A recurrent, often unconscious pattern of behavior that is acquired through frequent repetition.”
 I can honestly say that there are not many positive habits I have developed in my life(apart from the basic ones of regularly brushing teeth, bathing, buckling my seatbelt etc.) In my business, I have not done this either.

 The Health and Wellness company I represent, has created what they call, ‘The 7 Critical Activities’ that lead to success as a Marketing Executive.
 When I look at the status of my business, realizing I am not where I want to be, it is very obvious that I have not been in the habit of doing these critical activities via “frequent repetition.”
-The success of others who have developed the habit of doing the activities, is self evident.
+The success of others who have developed the habit of doing the activities, is evident.

 Over time, we all develop habits, often times unaware.
 I realize that the tendency is to develop bad habits that create more problems than we would like.
 These are the ones that are very hard to break, and until we understand how they are formed, everyone, including myself will find it difficult to deconstruct, and eventually replace them with good ones.